Latest News

 The impact is felt across Europe.

-According to Gas Infrastructure Europe, Italy's periods of strong hydro production have allowed it to contribute to the gas rebuilding cycle in Europe, since the country holds close to 20 percent of the region's total gas storage capacity.
+According to Gas Infrastructure Europe, Italy's periods of strong hydro production have allowed it to contribute to the gas rebuilding cycle in Europe, since the country holds close to 20 percent of the total gas storage capacity of the region.

 When hydro production fails, the dynamic changes.
 The gas burn increases, storage injections are slowing, and Italy's position shifts from one of buffer to one of constraint.